 Getting recommendations as listed above was no longer required, but she had to work through meeting the tricky educational and experience requirements:

 Experience must be diversified in the practice of interior design for public spaces and include all ten of the following knowledge areas, documented as required by the Board:

 - construction administration

-Much of the paperwork you'll need to get your interior design license, certification, or registration is similar to what you need when applying to take the NCIDQ Exam.
+Much of the paperwork you'll need to get your interior design license, certification, or registration is similar to what you need when applying for the NCIDQ Exam.

-Save time later by reviewing this for your state and requesting multiple copies of your transcripts and work records as you need them.
+Save time by requesting multiple copies of your transcripts and work records at the same time.
 We hope this gives you an idea of the process for your state – it's likely pretty similar.
 At least now you'll know where to start to find out more information.

 Good Luck!
 And remember, at Qpractice, we're here to help you on your journey:)

-Or have other questions?
-Just send me an email~Lisa
+Or do you have other questions?
+Just send us an email.